elsa-workflows/elsa-core/README.md

 ## Elsa Workflows

 Elsa Workflows is a set of lean & mean workflowing components that you can use in your own .NET Core applications.
-It's heavily inspired by Orchard Core Workflows, Azure Logic Apps and Windows Workflow Foundation, but with some key differentiators.
+It's heavily inspired by [Orchard Core Workflows](https://github.com/OrchardCMS/OrchardCore), [Azure Logic Apps](https://azure.microsoft.com/services/logic-apps/) and [Windows Workflow Foundation](https://docs.microsoft.com/en-us/previous-versions/dotnet/articles/dd851337(v=msdn.10)), but with some key differentiators.

 **ALPHA software:** This project not yet ready for actual use, but you are welcome to have a quick peek.
 You can try out the web based designer today by following these steps: